-The amendments are effective for reporting periods beginning on or after 1 January 2023.
-Early application is permitted.
-The amendments shall be applied to transactions that occur on or after the beginning of the earliest comparative period presented.
+The Group has adopted the amendments from 1 January 2023.
+The amendments are applied to transactions that occur on or after the beginning of the earliest comparative period presented.
 In addition, at the beginning of the earliest comparative period presented, deferred tax asset and deferred tax liability shall be recognised for all deductible and taxable temporary differences associated with leases and decommissioning obligations.